Dicksonyankey/YouTube-PythonLessons/while loop/while_loop.md

     count += 1

 ```
-so this is using the while loop to implement a counter in python.
+so this is using the while loop to implement a counter in python. below is another example

 ```python
 user_data = 3